-This certifies that MillerKnoll, Inc. (the "Company") has on the date set forth above (the "Award Date") granted to the individual named above (the "Participant") a non-qualified stock option (the "Award") under the MillerKnoll, Inc. 2020 Long-Term Incentive Plan (the "Plan") as summarized above and as detailed in the Executive Compensation Equity Award Notice (the "Award Notice") reflected in the web portal maintained by E\TRADE Financial Corporate Services, Inc. (the "Stock Plan Service Provider").
+This certifies that MillerKnoll, Inc. (the "Company") has on the date set forth above (the "Award Date") granted to the individual named above (the "Participant") a non-qualified stock option (the "Award") under the MillerKnoll, Inc. 2023 Long-Term Incentive Plan (the "Plan") as summarized above and as detailed in the Compensation Equity Award Notice (the "Award Notice") reflected in the web portal maintained by ETRADE Financial Corporate Services, Inc. (the "Stock Plan Service Provider").

-The Award is subject to the terms and conditions set forth in this Global Stock Option Agreement (the "Award Agreement").
+The Award is subject to the terms and conditions set forth in this Nonemployee Director Global Stock Option Agreement (the "Award Agreement").
 A copy of the Plan and the U.S. prospectus for the Plan Prospectus has been delivered or otherwise made available to the Participant.
 The Plan is incorporated into this Award Agreement by reference, and in the event of any conflict between the terms of the Plan and this Award Agreement, the terms of the Plan will govern; provided, however, that definitions under this Award Agreement shall govern.
 Any capitalized terms not defined herein will have the meaning set forth in the Plan.
-For purposes of this Award Agreement, "Employer" shall mean the Subsidiary that employs the Participant (to the extent the Participant is not directly employed by the Company).

-- 1. Option.
+1. Option.
 Pursuant to the Plan and this Award Agreement, the Participant has the option to purchase the number of shares of Common Stock (the "Option Shares") on the terms and conditions herein set forth (the "Option").
-This Option shall not be designated as an incentive stock option for purposes of qualifying as such under the provisions of Section 422 of the Internal Revenue Code of 1986, as amended. - 2.
-Option Price.
-The Option Price of the Option Shares covered by this Award Agreement shall be the per share price shown above (the "Option Price"). - 3.
-Term of Option.
-This Option shall expire on the date set forth above subject to earlier termination as provided in subsequent sections of this Award Agreement (the "Expiration Date"). - 4.
-Participant's Employment.
-The Participant's employment with the Employer, subject to the provisions of any written contract between the Employer and the Participant, and this Award Agreement shall not impose on the Company or the Employer any obligation to retain the Participant in its employ for any period.
-In the event of the termination of employment of the Participant for any reason prior to full vesting, this Award Agreement shall terminate, except to the extent that this Option is exercisable as provided in Sections 8 or 9.
+This Option shall not be designated as an incentive stock option for purposes of qualifying as such under the provisions of Section 422 of the Internal Revenue Code of 1986, as amended.

+2. Option Price.
+The Option Price of the Option Shares covered by this Award Agreement shall be the per share price shown above (the "Option Price").

+3. Term of Option.
+This Option shall expire on the date set forth above subject to earlier termination as provided in subsequent sections of this Award Agreement (the "Expiration Date").

-Exercise of Option.
+4. Exercise of Option.